-You will have to take a knowledge test to get a class 7 license.
+You must take a knowledge test to get a class 7 license.
 The test is all about knowing your driving skills.
-If you want to pass the test, you will have to cover the Alberta Drivers Handbook thoroughly.
+If you want to pass the test, you must thoroughly cover the Alberta Drivers Handbook.
 It is worth mentioning that all the questions will come from the class 7 Handbook directly.
-Therefore, you will have to ensure that you have gone through the class 7 handbook many times.
+Therefore, you must ensure that you have reviewed the class 7 handbook many times.
 Also, the Drivers Handbook is easily accessible.
 You can download a copy and read it in your free time.
 Once you know the driving rules, you can consider taking practice tests.

 There are many online practice tests.
 You can write as many as you want to be fully confident about your driving skills.
-Also, practice tests will make you familiar with the question type and format.
+Also, practice tests will familiarize you with the question type and format.
 As a result, you can write the official test confidently.

 Alberta Driving Test Class 7 Requirements

-As stated earlier, the class 7 license is the first step to get a full driver’s license.
-When it comes to the test, it will test some basic knowledge about traffic signs and road rules.
+As stated earlier, the class 7 license is the first step to getting a full driver’s license.
+Regarding the test, I will test some basic knowledge about traffic signs and road rules.
 Also, it will ask questions about safe driving measures.
 Here are a few things that can help you to understand the knowledge test better.

 - The test will have only multiple types of questions.

-- It will have thirty multiple-choice questions, and you will have to write twenty-five correct answers.
-When the score is less than twenty-five, you cannot pass the test.
+- It will have thirty multiple-choice questions, and you must write twenty-five correct answers.
+You cannot pass the test when the score is less than twenty-five.

 - You will have to take the knowledge test on a computer.